DonateJoinSign In

 The Howard Brandston Student Lighting Design Education Grant was established to encourage and recognize students who have demonstrated exceptional professional promise through the presentation of an original and ingenious solution to a supplied design problem.

-The Grant Award is a plaque and a grant in the amount of $1,000.
-Honorable Mention (if awarded) is a certificate and a grant in the amount of $300.
+The Grant Award is a plaque and a grant in the amount of $3,000 USD.
+Honorable Mention (if awarded) is a certificate and a grant in the amount of $1000 USD.
 The grant is awarded at the IES Annual Conference each year.

 Group entries are acceptable.
 However, if a group entry is selected, each student will receive a plaque or certificate.
 The monetary grant will be divided among the recipients.